curiousrj/react_basics/README.md

 export default App;
 ```
 ### useEffect -
-whenever the component rendered useEffect gets called (even when runs for the first time)
+whenever the component is rendered, useEffect gets called (even when runs for the first time)<br/>
-when the passed value from array changes it gets called
+when the passed value from the array changes it gets called

 ```react
 import React, { useEffect, useState } from "react";